Let’s talk about scones, shall we?

 1. In a small bowl combine egg, pumpkin, yogurt, and vanilla extract and mix well and keep refrigerated.

 2. Preheat oven to 400°F (200°C)

 3. In a medium bowl, sift together flour, baking powder, baking soda, salt, and spices twice.
 Mix in the sugar.

-5. Stir the chilled wet ingredients into flour mixture.
+5. Stir the chilled wet ingredients into the flour mixture.
 Using your hands, mix all the ingredients together until just combined then turn out onto a floured surface.

-For regular sized scones:
+For regular-sized scones:

 Using the palm of your hand, shape the dough into a 7″ (18 cm) circle, 1″ (2.5 cm) thick, and cut into eight equal wedges.
 Then transfer each wedge to a lined baking sheet spacing them apart and brush with cream or egg wash (a mix of 1 tablespoon of water or milk with a whole egg).
 Bake for 20-25 minutes or until just golden then cool.
 Serve immediately.